iretes/one-a-day/data/md/september_16.md

 > *2023: SpaceX attempted an orbital flight of Starship.
 Around 4 minutes into the flight, the rocket suffered a "rapid unscheduled disassembly," but the flight was still considered a success as it had successfully cleared the launch pad.*

 <button class="btn btn-success"
 onclick=" window.open('http://www.google.com/search?q=2023: SpaceX attempted an orbital flight of Starship.
-Around 4 minutes into the flight, the rocket suffered a "rapid unscheduled disassembly," but the flight was still considered a success as it had successfully cleared the launch pad.','_blank')">
+Around 4 minutes into the flight, the rocket suffered a rapid unscheduled disassembly, but the flight was still considered a success as it had successfully cleared the launch pad.','_blank')">
 Search on Google
 </button>